 "We bring the latest electronics to the test track!".

 Electro mobility brings many changes - also for automotive mechatronics technicians.
-Sebastian Stephan is well prepared for the new requirements: The 24-year-old is one of the first automotive mechatronics technicians at Mercedes-Benz to complete his training with a focus on system and high-voltage technology.
+Sebastian Stephan is well prepared for the new requirements: He is one of the first automotive mechatronics technicians at Mercedes-Benz to complete his training with a focus on system and high-voltage technology.
 He now applies his know-how in the start-up factory in Sindelfingen in order to bring the latest technologies to the vehicles and the test track.
 In his interview, Sebastian Stephan tells us why he loves working very closely on the development of the next generation of electric vehicles from Mercedes-Benz - and how he obtained his apprenticeship.

 Sebastian, you are one of the first automotive mechatronics technicians to specialise in system and high-voltage technology.
 What is special about this training?